isomerpages/moe-jurongwestpri/_jwps-learning-experience/MATHEMATICS/PROGRAMMES AND ACTIVITIES.md

 ### Math Games Week

-In Term 3, our students are provided with a platform to play competitively against their peers in the annual Math Games Week.
+<p style="text-align: justify;"> In Term 3, our students are provided with a platform to play competitively against their peers in the annual Math Games Week.
 Games such as Numero, Math Warrior and Fun with Tangrams provide a meaningful situation for the application of Mathematical skills.
 Through games, students are motivated to participate and enjoy playing.
-In the process, students build their confidence and develop positive attitudes towards Mathematics, reducing the fear of failures and errors.
+In the process, students build their confidence and develop positive attitudes towards Mathematics, reducing the fear of failures and errors. </p>